White kitchen with wooden floor and bar style island.

 What Is A Turnkey Home?
+A Guide For Investors And Home Buyers

 What Is A Turnkey Property?

-A turnkey home is a property that’s considered “move-in ready” with no renovations needed.
-These properties are typically bought and sold by companies specializing in real estate investment.
-They are considered ready to immediately rent out or live in.
+A turnkey home is a move-in ready property that requires no renovations.
+Turnkey properties are typically bought and sold by companies specializing in real estate investment.
+They’re considered immediately ready to rent out or live in.
+The homes may have been recently renovated or flipped.
+Some homes are sold fully or partially furnished.

 Who Should Buy A Turnkey Home?